schoinh/animal-api/README.md

 * Optional query parameters for species and/or gender
 * Pagination of data
 * Retrieving a randomly selected animal
-* Automatic calculation of an animal's `Age` when user creates an animal and inputs the `Birthdate`
+* Automatic calculation of an animal's `Age` (in decimal years) when user creates an animal and inputs the `Birthdate`

 ### **Basic CRUD**
 | Endpoint | HTTP Method | Description |